lgvelasco/tfg_2021/README.md

 # tfg_2021
-All data and code related to TFG "The Emotions Behind the Stock Market"
+All data and code related to the devlopement of The Emotions Behind the Stock Market **By: Luis Guillermo Velasco**

+Hopefully this can bue used as a guideline to for future projects in the field of NLP financial sentiment recognition.

 ## Scraping
 * Contains Python code used to to scarpe tweets from Twitter and posts from Reddit (r/wallstreetbets)